npelletier2/cs4241-a3-persistence/README.md

 - Makes it easy and (typically) more efficient to serve a favicon, which is requested by browsers very frequently.

 `cookie-session`
-- Creates a `session` property in requests sent to the server, containing the cookies for that session.
+- Creates a `session` property in requests sent to the server containing the cookies for that session.

 `serve-static`
 - Serves files from a static directory.